QuantumPL/site/content/publication/Li2021/index.md

 publication_types:
 - '1'
-abstract: We present a variant of the quantum relational Hoare logic from (Unruh, POPL 2019) that allows us to use \"expectations\" in pre- and postconditions.
+abstract: We present a variant of the quantum relational Hoare logic from (Unruh, POPL 2019) that allows us to use "expectations" in pre- and postconditions.
 That is, when reasoning about pairs of programs, our logic allows us to quantitatively reason about how much certain pre-/postconditions are satisfied that refer to the relationship between the programs inputs/outputs.